Last Updated on 19/05/2018 by secretmoona

 Admire Málaga’s architectural and historic heritage by visiting the Roman Theatre of Málaga.
 It is the oldest monument in Málaga and is situated at the bottom of the Alcazaba fortress.

 Discover Alcazaba, its beautiful garden and Castle of Gibralfaro.
 The Alcazaba of Málaga is an ancient fortress used to protect the province from invasions.
 It was also used by many kings and both Muslims and Christians.
 The Alcazaba was built in the eleventh century.
 It is a must-see and overlooks the city of Málaga.
 Although the Castle of Gibralfaro, located on the hill of the same name, appears to be a natural extension of the Alcazaba, these two buildings are quite distinct.
 This castle was built on the site of an ancient lighthouse from where its name Gibralfaro.
 You can visit both Alcazaba and Gibralfaro for 3,55€.

 The Cathedral of Málaga is another stop in your itinerary, being very close to both Alcazaba and the Castle of Gibralfaro.
 It is beautiful at night as well with all the lights.

 If you are a cultural tourist, you will be pleased with the choice of museums to visit in Málaga.
-Museum Carmen Thyssen holds spanish painting, mostly andalusian.
+Museum Carmen Thyssen holds Spanish paintings, mostly Andalusian.
 The paintings are part of Carmen Thyssen-Bornemisza’s own collection.
 It’s impossible to visit the beautiful town without stopping by the Picasso Museum.
-The Centre Pompidou Málaga, opened in 2015 is also worth a visit if you like modern art (it’s a branch of the Centre Georges Pompidou in Paris).
+The Centre Pompidou Málaga opened in 2015 is also worth a visit if you like modern art (it’s a branch of the Centre Georges Pompidou in Paris).